renginatilla/BalTopla_Proje/README.md

 # BalTopla_Proje
 This game was made with Unity.
 Bee is collecting honey from flowers by overcoming obstacles.
+Suitable for mobile platforms.
 # Project Display Image
 <p>
 <a href="https://github.com/renginatilla/BalTopla_Proje/blob/master/img/baltopla1.png" target="_blank">